-The contract resulting from this RFP shall be effective when signed with an initial period of two years and is renewable for up to three additional one-year renewal periods.
-The total contract period will not exceed more than five years.
+The contract resulting from this RFP shall be effective for one (1) year from the date of award and is renewable for up to four (4) additional one-year renewal periods.
 Annual renewal shall be contingent upon the University's satisfaction with the services performed.